Connecticut Avenue Securities (CAS) is the benchmark for U.S. mortgage credit.

 Through Connecticut Avenue Securities® (CAS), institutional investors can invest side-by-side with Fannie Mae in our geographically diverse credit book of business.
-Specifically, the CAS program provides an opportunity to invest in a portion of the credit risk that Fannie Mae retains when we guarantee single-family mortgage-backed securities (MBS).
+The CAS program provides an opportunity to invest in a portion of the credit risk that Fannie Mae retains when we guarantee single-family mortgage-backed securities (MBS).

 Since our first CAS issuance in October 2013, Fannie Mae has built a robust market sector for mortgage credit.
 Our offering of industry-leading tools and capabilities have helped to build a broad and diverse investor base.
 To allow institutional investors to evaluate the CAS program, we provide:

 - an unprecedented amount of performance information in our historical research dataset

 - Transparency into our innovative tools and processes